udacity/create-your-own-adventure/english/play-with-dog/dog.md

 You notice she is chewing on a pink sock and [check it out.](../fill-sock/fill-sock.md)

 Struck by whimsy, you being to [think.](../flan/flan.md)

+Then you get hungry and go after some [free-lunch](../free-lunch/free-lunch.md)